Youth Group @SSPC

 Contact Beth Fultz for more information:

-Child care is offered every Sunday morning 9:25 am-noon during the Sunday School hour and 11:00 am worship.
-Our dedicated nursery workers, Miss Beatriz and Miss Maria, have years of experience with the children of St. Stephen.
+Child care is offered every Sunday morning 9:25 am TO noon during the Sunday School hour and 11:00 am worship.
+Our dedicated nursery workers, Ms. Beatriz, Ms. Maria and Ms. Maria (yes, we have two) have years of experience with the children of St. Stephen.
 They welcome children 5 years and younger to the Pre-K Room (#136) or Nursery Room (#117).

 Sixth through 12th graders gather on Sunday evenings from 5:00 to 7:00 p.m. during the school year and 5:00 to 8:00 p.m. during summer for field trips and special activities.

-Our youth mission trip has been an anchor in our program for 10 years.
-We work one week on construction projects and Vacation Bible Schools around the U.S.
+Our youth mission trip has been an anchor in our program for 17 years.
+Our youth group throw darts into a USA map and pick the locations to seek out work each January.
+Typically, the youth offer construction projects along with Vacation Bible School around the USA.